tomgriffiths-net/php-cli/README.md

 # PHP-CLI
 PHP-CLI is a command line application that can have packages installed into it.

+# Use
+To use this program in your own project:
+* Link back to original source (here or www.tomgriffiths.net).
+* Do not claim this code as your own.

+# Docs
 -- Notices --

 You are able to edit the code but I am not responsible if it breaks after doing so.
 This software comes as is.
 There is no warranty.